xSTILETTOx/Project2_Xi/README.md

 ## Conclusions
-<li> We thoroughly inspected the model parameters, vetted that assumptions hold good.</li>
+ We thoroughly inspected the model parameters, vetted that assumptions hold good.</li>
 <li> The accuracy of the models did not increase much after scaling. </li>
 <li> They may not be the best when it comes to accurate predictions, however they help us answer basic questions better, such as "which characteristics influence the cost of a home, is it how much square footage or the grade which King County assign to a property"?.
 In this case it's the grade by a fraction.</li>